2024 Vault Rankings

 I’ve Got to See a Man About a Horse

 Of course, you can’t discuss Mayer Brown without mentioning its corporate practice, which is core to the firm’s work.
-The firm’s experience extends across such industries as agribusiness, chemicals, health care, hospitality, infrastructure, life sciences, oil and gas, private equity, technology, transportation, and more.
-When it comes to banking and finance, the firm has more than 300 lawyers across the globe that counsel clients on everything from asset finance to derivatives to emerging markets to global projects to structured finance, and more.
+The firm’s experience extends across such industries as agribusiness, chemicals, healthcare, hospitality, infrastructure, life sciences, oil and gas, private equity, technology, transportation, and more.
+When it comes to banking and finance, the firm has more than 300 lawyers across the globe who counsel clients on everything from asset finance to derivatives to emerging markets to global projects to structured finance, and more.

 Put Me In, Coach

 While Mayer Brown is big on learning by doing, the firm offers its attorneys various coaching opportunities to support them in their careers.
 The firm provides both individual and group coaching on career planning, communication, leave transitions, mentor relationships, and time management.

 - One of Mayer Brown’s signature strengths is the sophisticated advice it gives the global financial services industry.
 For instance, the firm helped create some of the most significant securitization products used in the capital markets today, such as the Mortgage Partnership Finance Program for the Federal Home Loan Banks.